Over 920,000 displaced in Syria in 2018, highest level since conflict began: UN

 Moumtzis said most of the newly displaced had been forced on the move by escalations in fighting in the former rebel bastion of Eastern Ghouta and within the northwestern province of Idlib, which is almost entirely controlled by various jihadist and hardline rebels.

-His comments came after several deadly air strikes in recent days in Idlib, that have left dozens dead, including children.
+His comments came after several deadly air strikes in recent days in Idlib that have left dozens of people dead, including children.

-He pointed out that Idlib is part of the de-escalation agreement for Syria reached between Turkey, Russia and Iran, and warned of the dire consequences if the province, with its some 2.5 million inhabitants, sinks into full-blown conflict.
+He said Idlib is part of the "de-escalation" agreement for Syria reached between Turkey, Russia and Iran, and warned of the dire consequences if the province, which has some 2.5 million inhabitants, sinks into full-blown conflict.

-More than 350,000 people have been killed in the Syrian war since it started in 2011 with the brutal repression of anti-government protests.
+More than 350,000 people have been killed since the Syrian conflict erupted in 2011 with the brutal repression of anti-government protests.

 But Moumtzis said "our worry is that with the Idlib situation, we may not have seen the worst of the crisis in Syria".

-"We worry about seeing really 2.5 million people becoming displaced more and more towards the border of Turkey," he said.
+"We worry about seeing really 2.5 million people becoming displaced," he said, adding that the UN was currently drawing up a range of contingency plans in case the situation escalates.

 Following the Eastern Ghouta offensive, and the previous offensive to retake Syria's second city Aleppo, rebels and civilians were forcibly evacuated to Idlib.

-But for the people of Idlib, "there is no other Idlib to take them out to," Moumtzis pointed out.
+But for the people of Idlib, "there is no other Idlib to take them out to," Moumtzis said.

 "Really, this is the last location.
 There is no other location to further move them."